rparikh77/notes-app/README.md

 ## notes-app

-This is a notes app project I created using React.
+This is a notes app project I built using React.